 - Beetles - the most common type of beetles are Hide Beetles (also called Dermestes Beetles or Larder Beetles) and Spider Beetles

-- Mice (within house, not in garden)
+- Mice (within the house, not in the garden)

-- Silverfish (within house, not in garden)
+- Silverfish (within the house, not in the garden)

-- Squirrels - before any treatment is carried out you should try to stop the squirrel getting in by blocking up all access holes.
+- Squirrels - before any treatment is carried out you should try to stop the squirrel from getting in by blocking up all access holes.
 Responsibility for carrying out work rests with the owner of the building (for council houses, this is the responsibility of Housing Services).
 Make sure the squirrel is out of the house before blocking up the holes (squirrels usually leave the nest during daylight hours to look for food and return to the nest at night to sleep).
 Immediately before the repair is carried out open the access hatch to the loft to generate noise to encourage the squirrels to leave the loft.
 We will not commence trapping until you have blocked up any obvious access holes.
 Please note that if we set a squirrel trap in your home we will need daily access to it

 - Other insects - dependent on what the insect is and where the problem is

 To report a public sighting of rats in a particular location, please call the Customer Service Hub on 0345 143 0015.

 For all types of insect complaints, except wasp and bee complaints, you will need to keep a sample of the insect for the Pest Control Officer to see before any treatment will be carried out.

 We aim to respond to all enquiries relating to bed bugs, cockroaches, fleas, rats or wasps within two working days and all other requests within five working days.

 Treatment is not provided for the following pests